orsonteodoro/gcf2/profiles/gaming/README.md

 * Modest runtime performance (or perceived B+ grade) is top priority
 * Build time is secondary.
-* Performance bumps for observed dips in performance.
 * No security
 * Fastest install time
 * Fastest updates